julien-vidal/github-label-manager/README.md

     * 2) Check global config
     * 3) Check env variables
     * 4) Sorry dude I can't do anything for you...
+- Can import only label and randomly create a color for it
 - Make some other cool thing :D

 ## License